clareaulab/clareau-lab-website-old/protocols/mitotracing/index.md

-Unless you have a specific reason to want the transcriptome (then use DOGMA-seq) or the surface proteome (then use ASAP-seq), we recommend mtscATAC-seq due to the ease and cost-efficiency of the workflow.
+Unless you have a specific reason to want the transcriptome (then use DOGMA-seq) or the surface proteome (then use ASAP-seq due to ease of commercially available reagents), we recommend mtscATAC-seq due to the ease and cost-efficiency of the workflow.

 {% include section.html background="images/scistories-clear-cut.png" dark=false %}